andrasq/node-qtimeit/Readme.md

 perfect, and can under-report the speed.
 If calibration fails `qtimeit` normally reports the unreliable figure included in `os.cpus()`.

+### timeit.bench.visualize

+If set, align the columns and append performance bars relative to the first result.

 ### timeit.fptime( )

 Nanosecond-resolution floating-point timestamp from process.hrtime().
 The